Positive non-interventionism

-Positive non-interventionism (積極不干預) was the economic policy of Hong Kong; this policy can be traced back to the time when Hong Kong was under British rule.
-It was first officially implemented in 1971 by Financial Secretary of Hong Kong John Cowperthwaite, influenced by Arthur Grenfell Clarke and Geoffrey Follows which believed that the economy was doing well in the absence of government intervention but that it was important to create the regulatory and physical infrastructure to facilitate market-based decision making.
-The policy was continued by subsequent Financial Secretaries, including Sir Philip Haddon-Cave.
-Economist Milton Friedman has cited it as a fairly comprehensive implementation of laissez-faire policy.
-While other describe it as an variant of corporatism or even as a mixed economic system.
+Positive non-interventionism (積極不干預 (Jījí bù gānyù, zik1gik6 bat1 gon1jyu6)) was the economic policy of Hong Kong, which can be traced back to the time when Hong Kong was under British administration.
+It was first officially implemented in 1971 by Financial Secretary of Hong Kong John Cowperthwaite, influenced by Arthur Grenfell Clarke and Geoffrey Follows, who believed that the economy was doing well in the absence of government intervention but that it was important to create the regulatory and physical infrastructure to facilitate market-based decision making.
+The policy was continued by subsequent Financial secretaries, including Sir Philip Haddon-Cave.
+While the American economist Milton Friedman has cited it as a fairly comprehensive implementation of laissez-faire policy, others have described it as a variant of corporatism or even as a mixed economic system.

-Declining of Positive non-interventionism
+Handover of Hong Kong and the decline of Positive non-interventionism

-Financial Secretaries Donald Tsang, Antony Leung, Henry Tang and John Tsang all defended the minimal intervention approach, however didn't called it Positive non-interventionism and didn't really advocated for it.
-Donald Tsang called his economic policy "Big Market, Small Government".
-During Tsang term as Financial Secretary of Hong Kong, Tsang coined the term "caring capitalism" in 1996, which describe the governments's approach of giving priority to economic growth and then using the new-found wealth to develop social infrastructure and welfare services.
-William W. L. Wong argues that Hong Kong had under Donald Tsang a welfare capitalist system, also Christian Aspalter has the view, but Donald Tsang still used positive non-interventionist elements.
-After Hong Kong became part of the People's Republic of China but before Donald Tsang, Hong Kong embraced a mix of a liberal economy and a welfare state.
-While Peter Guy argues that Hong Kong embraces a predatory form of capitalism.
-Welfare measures rose in 2012.
-Leung Chun-ying also embraced like Tsang some positive non-interventionist elements and also used it as an governance strategy.
-Carrie Lam used like her predecessor positive non-inteeventionist elements even after her pledging of a “new fiscal philosophy”.
-However under John Lee Ka-chiu since 2024 the government tries to navigate between capitalism and socialism, if it want to find third way between them is not known though.
+Although post-handover Financial secretaries such as Donald Tsang, Antony Leung, Henry Tang and John Tsang all defended the minimal intervention approach, they didn't call it positive non-interventionism and didn't advocate for it.
+Donald Tsang called his economic policy "Big Market, Small Government", and embraced the Third Way, influenced by Wong Yuk-man and Tung Chee-hwa and similar to Andrew Wong.
+During his term as Financial Secretary of Hong Kong, Donald Tsang coined the term "caring capitalism" in 1996, which describe the governments's approach of giving priority to economic growth and then using the new-found wealth to develop social infrastructure and welfare services.
+William W. L. Wong argues that Hong Kong had under Donald Tsang had a welfare capitalist system, and Christian Aspalter also holds this view, but it is still contended that Donald Tsang used positive non-interventionist elements.
+After Hong Kong became part of the People's Republic of China, Hong Kong implemented a mix of a liberal economy and a welfare state.
+Peter Guy argues that Hong Kong embraces a predatory form of capitalism.
+Under John Tsang’s term as Financial secretary, welfare measures rose in 2012.
+During his term as Chief Executive of Hong Kong, Leung Chun-ying embraced some elements of positive non-interventionism and also used it as a governance strategy.
+Like her predecessors, Carrie Lam also used positive non-interventionist policies even after pledging to adopt a “new fiscal philosophy” and being seen as a person which advocated for the third way.
+However under John Lee Ka-chiu since 2024 the government tries to navigate between capitalism and socialism, it is not known whether it will officially pursue third way policies.